Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The ending of "Dirty Work/Diesel's Devious Deed" where The Fat Controller sends Duck to Edward's station after accusations he had made names for Gordon, Henry, and James.
 Duck lets out a tear on his eye, knowing that his friends and (seemingly) even The Fat Controller are against him just as Diesel, who had made those names in the first place, watches him with a sinister grin on his face.

 Henry feeling devastated when a forest was decimated by a storm in "Henry's Forest".
-Toby feels very bad for him, explaining that the forest was special place for them.
+Toby feels very bad for him, explaining that the forest was a special place for him.

 There's Mrs. Kindley sobbing due to her sister being unable to visit her in "Make Someone Happy".